 - 1 tsp tamari

-- For the sauce: mix all ingredients together in a small saucepan over medium heat.
-Bring to the boil.
-Remove from heat and stir in cornstarch mixture to thicken.
-Set aside.
+- For the sauce: mix all ingredients together in a small bowl and set aside

 - Cut capsicum into slices or chunks of desired shape and prep the snow peas.

-- Finely dice onion and add over tempeh and fry for a few minutes until browned ( you may need to add a little more oil or water if it becomes dry)
+- Finely dice the onion and add to frypan and fry for a few minutes until browned ( you may need to add a little more oil or water if it becomes dry)

-- Add your prepped veggies and cook for another 2-3 minutes until the colour becomes vibrant.
+- Add prepped veggies and cook for another 2-3 minutes until the colour becomes vibrant.

-- Serve over brown rice and sprinkle with sesame seeds.
+- Serve over brown rice or noodles and sprinkle with sesame seeds.